-That’s why BetterChance Alliance focuses on how symptoms actually appear in real life—connected, evolving, and personal.
+That’s why BetterChance Alliance's approach is to explain how symptoms truly unfold in lived experience: connected, evolving, and deeply personal.

 Parkinson's Disease (PD) — Symptoms Categories Approach